 EBF Board Recruitment

-A board year at the EBF means a year full of new experiences and new insights.
-As a board member of the EBF you will gain a lot of experience in one year; one year of challenges in strategic thinking, working in a team and motivating others.
+A board year at the EBF means a year full new experiences and new insights.
+As a board member of the EBF you will gain many new experiences in one year.
+One year of challenges in strategic thinking, working in a team and motivating others.

-A board year at the EBF means that you will be dedicate a full time year to managing the association.
-However, during this board year you need to be enrolled at the University of Groningen.
-On the 11th of April the EBF Candidate Board will be announced.
+A board year at the EBF means that you will be dedicating a full time year to managing the association.
+On the 15th of April, the EBF Candidate Board will be announced.
 Right after the announcement the transmission period will start.
-At the beginning, you will mainly go to events, meetings and appointments, which takes around 10 to 20 hours a week.
+At the beginning, you will mainly go to events, meetings and appointments, which takes around 10 to 15 hours a week.
 After this period, it will be possible to make your exams of semester 2.2.
 After the exams, the transmission period will intensify.

-At the beginning of July the new board will be officially installed.
-From that moment on you will be busy with fulfilling your position as a board member for a minimum of 40 hours per week.
-Next to that, in the evenings there will be a lot of activities where you will be expected as well.
+At the 1st of July, the new board will be officially installed.
+From that moment on you will be busy fulfilling your position as a board member for a minimum of 40 hours per week.
+Next to that, in the evenings there will be many activities where you will be expected as well.

 Active Members Committee

 Bachelor Communities (four different)

 Degree to Trainee

 EBF/JFV Christmas Ball Committee (in cooperation with the JFV)

 European Study Research Spring & Fall